 Many years ago, I read an article about how to properly fry an egg (on low heat) and it described this egg sandwich.
 The decadence is due to the amount of butter used for 1 egg.
-I love the complex salty flavor from the anchovy.
-This is an occasional treat for those times I feel like indulging myself. —HalfPint
+I love the complex salty flavor from the anchovy; this is an occasional treat for those times I feel like indulging myself. —HalfPint

-- In a largish fry pan, on low heat,melt the butter.
-Crack in egg and gently cook until the white is firm.
+In a medium to large fry pan, melt the butter on low heat.
+Crack in the egg and gently cook until the white is firm.
 This could take about 15 minutes.
-Gently turn over the egg and cook another 5 minutes or longer depending on cooked you like the yolk.
+Gently turn over the egg and cook another 5 minutes or longer depending on how cooked you like the yolk.
 Transfer egg to a warm plate, cover to keep warm.

 Place the egg in between the fried bread (with fried side facing inward).
-Add a sprinkling of ground black pepper, optional.
+Add a sprinkling of ground black pepper if you like.
 Serve immediately.